TransformBangladesh/TBD-01/README.md

 - Launched a static website via GitHub Pages
 - Defined the core vision, values, and roadmap
-- Assembled an initial team of passionate individuals
 - Begun public outreach to find AI enthusiasts and collaborators

 ---